You can now access your housing benefit / council tax support claim details online. Please click here for further information.

 Council Tax Support

 Council Tax Support helps you to pay your Council Tax if you are on a low income.
 The application process is very similar to Housing Benefit (you apply on the same form).
 If you are entitled then the amount of Council Tax Support you are entitled to is deducted from your Council Tax bill.
-Further information can be found at this link.
+Further information can be found at here.

 If you pay rent for your home, whether to the city council, a housing association or to a private landlord, you may be entitled to help with your rent payments through the Housing Benefit Scheme.
 If you are a tenant of a private landlord, any benefit you are entitled to will be paid to you.
 But in certain circumstances benefit can be paid directly to your landlord.
 If you are a council tenant any benefit is credited directly to your rent account to reduce the amount of rent you need to pay.